sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/databricks.rst

    :alt: connection
    :width: 60%

-2. TEST & Save the Connection
+2. Test & Save the Connection

-Once you Save the Connection, it can be used for Submitting the job on specific Databricks Cluster.
+Once you save the connection, it can be used for submitting the job on specific Databricks cluster.

 Documentation
 +++++

 Reference guide : https://docs.sparkflows.io/en/latest/databricks-user-guide/index.html

-.. note:: Make sure to add POSTBACK URL through which Jobs running on Databricks would post back results to Sparkflows using this URL or else it will take from ``app.postMessageURL``, added in configuration.
+.. note:: Make sure to add "POSTBACK URL" through which jobs running on Databricks would post back results to Sparkflows using this URL or else it will take from ``app.postMessageURL``, added in configuration.